 Dual degree program - Penn Law

-Sciences Po and Penn Law:
+Sciences Po and Penn Law: Two world class institutions

 Sciences Po at a Glance

-Today, Sciences Po functions as a top-level research university in the social sciences, offering a wide and varied curriculum and drawing on academics and experts in such fields as political science, international relations, sociology, law, and economics.
+Sciences Po functions as a top-level research university in the social sciences, offering a wide and varied curriculum and drawing on academics and experts in such fields as political science, international relations, sociology, law, and economics.
 Scholars as well as professionals from the business world and public administration comprise Sciences Po's distinguished faculty.

 Located in the heart of Paris, Sciences Po is a symbol of excellence and attracts outstanding students from all over the world.
-With more than 300 partner universities worldwide and 42% of international students, Sciences Po has become a truly international institution.
+With more than 470 partner universities worldwide and 47% of international students, Sciences Po has become a truly international institution.